lgonlop928/neutralino-ext-dotnet/README.md

 ## What is this?
 This extension adds a .NET backend written in C# to Neutralino with the following features:
 - Requires only a few lines of code on both ends.
-- Run Python functions from Neutralino.
+- Run .NET functions from Neutralino.
-- Run Neutralino functions from Python.
+- Run Neutralino functions from .NET
-- All communication between Neutralino and Python runs asynchronously.
+- All communication between Neutralino and .NET runs asynchronously.
 - Terminates the .NET backend when the Neutralino app quits.

 ## Run the demo